fastify/fastify-vite/README.md

 const fastifyVite = require('fastify-vite')

 fastify.register(fastifyVite, {
-  // If you don't set rootDir, __dirname is used by default
+  // If you don't set rootDir, process.cwd() is used by default
   rootDir: __dirname,
-  // If you don't set srcDir, __dirname/src is used by default
+  // If you don't set srcDir, process.cwd()/src is used by default
-  srcDir: resolve(__dirname, 'src'),
+  srcDir: resolve => resolve(__dirname, 'src'),
 })

 fastify.get('/*', fastify.vite.handler)